 Consume vegan sources of amino acids to help plaque control

 Arginine, an amino acid, aids in preventing gum disease and cavities and also assists in breaking dental plaque.
 It is often found in meat, poultry, fish, and dairy products.
 Arginine is a vegan ingredient in lentils, chickpeas, soybeans, peanuts, and pumpkin seeds.

 See also: How to be a healthy vegan

 Keep dry mouth at bay by eating the use of vegan vitamin A

-Vitamin A helps keep your mucous membranes healthy .
+Vitamin A helps keep your mucous membranes healthy.
 It also aids in preventing dry and dry mouth.
-Excellent sources of vitamin A include bright orange fruits and vegetables like cantaloupes, apricots pumpkins, carrots, and sweet potato.
-Leafy green foods such as collard-greens, kale, as well as greens like spinach are also good sources of vitamin A.
+Excellent sources of vitamin A include bright orange fruits and vegetables like cantaloupes, apricots, pumpkins, carrots, and sweet potatoes.
+Leafy green foods such as collard greens and kale, as well as greens like spinach, are also good sources of vitamin A.